 Auditions and Casting Information

-For Specific Audition announcements and schedules, please check the Auditions section under the "News" Heading on the theater program menu to the left or click here.
+For Specific Audition announcements and schedules, please check the Auditions section under the News & Info section of this site.

 - Roles are generally open to all students regardless of major or experience.
 Some senior theater majors receive special consideration in casting with regard to specific needs of a senior seminar project only.